troylhy1991/troylhy1991.github.io/README.md

 Some recommendations of how to do science and play with technology, such as writing scientific papers, filing patents and preparing proposals for grants.

 1. [12/25/2017 About doing a project and writing a paper](https://github.com/troylhy1991/troylhy1991.github.io/blob/master/Method/1_do_project_write_paper.md)

+### Paper Reviews

+What paper I read and a brief summary of the paper listed here!
+Keep my eyes open.
+Keep my thoughts running!